Skip to main content

 The Molecular Mechanisms of Insulin Resistance and Hormone Function

-At a molecular level, the link between and hormonal efficacy is undeniable.
+At a molecular level, the link between metabolic health and hormonal efficacy is undeniable.
 Insulin resistance, a condition in which cells become less responsive to the effects of insulin, is a central pathological feature of many chronic diseases.
 It is also a significant confounding factor in hormone therapy.

 High circulating levels of insulin, a hallmark of insulin resistance, have been shown to have several downstream effects on hormonal balance.
 As previously mentioned, hyperinsulinemia can suppress SHBG production, altering the ratio of free to total testosterone.
 Furthermore, insulin resistance is closely linked to systemic inflammation, which can impair the function of hormone receptors and signaling pathways.